Hartlepool is a fairly large town

 on Victoria Street, in Victoria Square.
 The

-and memorial are impresive for a town of this
+square and memorial are impresive for a town

-size, makes you feel like you are in a large
+of this size, makes you feel like you are in

-city.
-Next to the memorial is the large
+a large city.
+Next to the memorial is the

 Shopping Centre .

-West Hartlepool.
-This is one of the top
+short walk from West Hartlepool.
+This is one

 The museum also has a number of buildings